karthikeyan-ramasubramanian/tech-magazine/wp-content/themes/hitmag/readme.txt

 Font Awesome 4 Menus

 == Changelog ==

+= 1.3.4 =
+* Fix: Flexslider did not load properly when the magazine page template has not assigned as the front page.

+= 1.3.3 =
+* Now Google Fonts are loaded from locally to comply with GDPR law.

 = 1.3.2 =
 * Now flexslider and magnific popup jquery libraries are loaded only where needed.